American Folksongs & Ballads

 • The Folksay Trio, which featured Erik Darling, Bob Carey and Roger Sprung, issued the first post-1950 version of the song for American Folksay-Ballads and Dances, Vol. 2 on the Stinson label in 1953.
 Their version was noteworthy for including a pause in the line "Hang down your head Tom...Dooley".
 The group reformed in 1956 as The Tarriers, featuring Darling, Carey and Alan Arkin, and released another version of "Tom Dooley" for The Tarriers on the Glory label in 1957.[14]

-Other artists that have recorded versions of the song include Paul Clayton, Line Renaud, Bing Crosby, Jack Narz, Steve Earle the Grateful Dead, Arthur "Guitar Boogie" Smith, and Doc Watson.
+Other artists who have recorded versions of the song include Paul Clayton, Line Renaud, Bing Crosby, Jack Narz, Steve Earle the Grateful Dead, Arthur "Guitar Boogie" Smith, and Doc Watson.
 Lonnie Donegan also recorded the song in the UK.
-It spent 14 weeks in the British charts from November 1958, reaching its highest ranking at number 3 for 5 weeks.
+It spent 14 weeks in the British charts from November 1958, reaching its highest ranking at number 3 for 5 weeks.[citation needed]

 References in other songs